sjl/.plan/README.markdown

 * Looked around for a simple, cross-platform way to just play a WAV file from Common Lisp (or at least from C (which I can wrap with CFFI) but apparently nothing exists.
 Computers are awful.

+# October 2017

+## 2017-03-29

+* Tried my first [Aeropress][] coffee.
+It was a bit sour, which I think is due to underextraction.
+Gonna try again with a finer grind (today's was a 13).
+* Read a bit more of [The Whole Shebang](http://amzn.to/2zYB1nN).
+It's good, but the bit on the "evolution" of the universe seems like a bit of a stretch, given that there's not replication mechanism like DNA has.